AnonNattOP/LeafScanWebApp/README.md

 ```bash
 python app.py
 ```
 Flask starts in debug mode and prints a URL such as `http://127.0.0.1:5000`.
-Open it in a browser, choose a leaf image, and the UI will report ìThe plant appears healthy...î or ìThis plant is most likely affected by...î along with confidence scores for all classes.
+Open it in a browser, choose a leaf image, and the UI will report ‚ÄúThe plant appears healthy...‚Äù or ‚ÄúThis plant is most likely affected by...‚Äù along with confidence scores for all classes.

 #### Optional: test the API from the command line
 ```bash